-1- The growl/flutter value controls how much growl/flutter effect is added to the sound.
-A

-MIDI controller can be assigned to control this in real time.

-- 2- The natural variation air and pitch values control that very quick and almost undetectable variation that even the best brass players can't avoid when they play.
+- 1- The growl/flutter value controls how much growl/flutter effect is added to the sound.
+A MIDI controller can be assigned to control this in real time. - 2- The natural variation air and pitch values control that very quick and almost undetectable variation that even the best woodwind players can't avoid when they play.
 Since the air flow should never be always perfectly constant, the timbre and pitch vary all the time and you can control how much of each you want.
-By default, it is set to 100% which is representative of a very good player with the least variation possible and you can go above that to make the playing more natural. - 3- The valve noises lets you control how much noise you hear from the individual valves being pressed on the instrument. - 4- The tongue noises lets you control the volume of the small noise produced by the tongue as it blocks the air flow when a note is stopped. - 5- The round robin menu lets you control if you want no round robin, a 3x round robin alternating on adjacent notes all the time or a smart round robin which only alternates in fast passages.
+By default, it is set to 100% which is representative of a very good player with the least variation possible and you can go above that to make the playing more natural. - 3- The keys noises let you control how much noise you hear from the individual keys being pressed on the instrument. - 4- The tongue noises lets you control the volume of the small noise produced by the tongue as it blocks the air flow when a note is stopped. - 5- The round robin menu let's you control if you want no round robin, a 3x round robin alternating on adjacent notes all the time or a smart round robin which only alternates in fast passages. - 6- You can click on the volume control panel which allows you to control the volume of each note independently. - 7- You can click on the Formant control button to display the formant control panel.
+We'll explain more about this below, but this gives you the ability to control the overall timbre of the instrument by changing the amount of each harmonic in the sound.